AGHS AMERICAN GLOBAL HEIR SEARCH

 What if I do nothing?

-Most state laws mandate that, after a period of time, unclaimed shares of an estate will be escheated, or given over, to the state.
+Most state laws mandate that, after a statutory period, unclaimed shares of an estate will be escheated, or given over, to the state.
 There are also strict statutes of limitations and deadlines that could reduce, impede or nullify a future claim.

 Is AGHS a law firm?

 No, AGHS is not licensed to practice law.
-All activities requiring legal services will be provided by a licensed attorney.
+All activities requiring legal services will be provided by a licensed, qualified attorney.